 As mentioned above, engineered boards are produced in wider widths and lengths can reach up to an impressive 5meters.

-In order to get a superb installation it always starts with a perfect subfloor.
+In order to get a superb installation you need to have a perfectly level subfloor.

-The more level your subfloor the better your floor you with behave over the coming years.
+The more level your subfloor the better your wood floor you with behave over the coming years.

-Engineered boards will be slightly more forgiving than solid boards when it comes to an uneven subfloor.
+Engineered wood floors will be slightly more forgiving than solid boards when it comes to an uneven subfloor.

-Now, your subfloor unevenness cannot deviate more than a 3mm difference over a 2m space, but because engineered floors usually have a micro bevel profile this masks slight unevenness.
+Now, your subfloor unevenness cannot deviate more than a 3mm difference over a 2m space, but because engineered wood floors usually have a micro bevel profile this masks any slight unevenness.

 Some engineered boards are manufactured with slits cut into the back of the board, allowing for some flexibility.

 Solid flooring doesn't always carry a micro bevel and can have a profile called a square edge.
-This will show up height differences very easily.
+This will show up height differences very easily and the floor will need to be sanded and finished onsite.

 Check out my article entitled The 5 Questions I Get Asked Most About Hardwood Flooring for more information on choosing a hardwood floor

-Personally I would always choose an engineered board.
+Personally I would always choose an engineered wood floor.

-With 20 years experience in the industry, I can count on one hand the amount of solid planks floors that I've sold.
+With 20 years experience in the industry, I can count on one hand the amount of solid wood floors that I've sold.

 You can also get parquet floors such as herringbone, chevron and panels in engineered formats now, but where solid is beneficial is if you opt for going for a 10mm overlay.